magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 the sampled states of some of the nodes.
 This can be useful for producing confidence limits on, e.g. the size of the largest lineage.

-### Estimate size of largest transmission lineage
+## Estimate size of largest transmission lineage

-We can use pbreplicate to counts transmission lineages probabilistically many times to obtain confidence intervals (or, in this case, a distribution) for the size of the largest transmission lineage.
+Here we use pbreplicate to counts transmission lineages probabilistically many times to obtain confidence intervals, or, in this case, a distribution) for the size of the largest transmission lineage.

 ``` r
 library(pbapply)